Cosy hideaway in the Scottish Border hills with fine food, peace and quiet, and as much fresh air as you can handle”

 The hotel's 6 rooms are full of individual details.
 The largest and loveliest is the Grand McIntosh room, with a huge comfortable brass bed, crushed green velvet cushions, a chaise longue and classic views of the surrounding hills.
 The bathroom has a unique Edwardian bath, complete with champagne flutes to encourage you to enjoy bubbly in the bath.
 It also has a more modern, separate shower.

 A step down - but still offering glorious views over river and/or forest - are the Deluxe rooms.
 Moritz, named after the Austrian wife of the mill owner who built the house, is generously sized, with a brass bed (kingsize, as the name suggests), reupholstered settee and well chosen contemporary fabrics giving a hint of tweed and a lot of style.
 Deluxe Willison is particularly special, thanks to its huge bathroom with roll-top bath and separate power shower.
-Classic Balantyne, Peddie and Caberstaun are also charming, and a little lighter on the wallet.
+Classic Peddie and Caberston are also charming, and a little lighter on the wallet.

 - Central heating